BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Many of us have had the experience of a passing association with a well-organized, moral, and pleasant institution, such as a university or a good job, only to be dumped back into the real world.
-    In the subculture, it seemed like we got our ducks in a row.
-Outside the bubble, though, the real world persists.
+    In the subculture, it seemed like we finally had our ducks in a row.
+The real world persists, though.
 </p>

 <p>
-    So what's the solution?
+    What's the solution?
     I suggest another interpretation of "change the culture": moving oneself to another culture.
-    One can do both, as well: public intellectual and move to a culture that's a better fit.
+    One can do both, as well: be a public intellectual and move to a culture that better suits the way you see the world.
 </p>

 <p>